 “The market of the future depends on a watch that goes beyond telling the time: one that is chosen either as a status symbol – which is to say, a traditional watch – or for the data that it can provide, which is the case of a connected watch.
 To survive, the watch market must provide symbolism… or technology.”

 Read the full article by downloading the document below, and discover more information about the watch market of the Far Eastern Giant.

 Want to know more?

-Julie Laulusa Managing partner, Mainland China - Shanghaï, Chine
+Julie Laulusa Member of the Group Executive Board - Shanghaï, Chine

 In response to a world shaken by increasing global economic volatility, the luxury industry is starting to focus on sustainability and ethics.
 Respect for the environment, recycling materials and innovating new ones, integrity throughout the value chain, collaborative and digital economy, and social entrepreneurship are among the strategic priorities for luxury companies.